chi-n-nguyen/comp20008-a2/01_preprocessing/README.md

 Key parameters can be adjusted in `config.py`:
 - `MISSING_DROP_THRESHOLD`: Column drop threshold for missing values
 - `NUMERIC_MEDIAN_THRESHOLD`: Threshold for median imputation

+## Important Notes

+**Survey Weights**: Always use appropriate weights in analysis to ensure population representativeness.
+The `analysis_weight` column is pre-configured for each dataset type.
+Unweighted analysis will not reflect true Melbourne population patterns.